Australian Film, Television and Radio School: Notable staff

+Neil Peplow was director of screen at AFTRS, before spending two years at MetFilm School in London, and was then appointed CEO of AFTRS on 9 October 2015.
+He remained in the position until 2019.

+John Haeny served as Head of Sound between 2001 and 2003.

+Accolades and ranking

+AFTRS has been ranked in The Hollywood Reporters list of best film schools in the world since its first appearance in 2010, and is the only Australian one listed.
+In 2023, the school’s 50th year, THR included it as one of 15 top global film schools.

 AFTRS International VR Award

 Amanda Duthie, Adelaide Film Festival artistic Director and virtual reality champion, along with Google Creative Technologist Mathew Tizard and AFTRS Head of Documentary Rachel Landers, sat on the jury for the inaugural AFTRS International VR Award in 2017.
 Nothing Happens, by Michelle and Uri Kranot, won the award, while The Other Dakar by Selly Raby, based on Senegalese mythology, received a Special Mention.
 The Unknown Patient, by Australian director Michael Beets won the award in 2018.